Current Price –$7.5

 Expiration Date - TBD (expected Q1 2017)

-This is a merger arbitrage situation, where the risk of deal getting cancelled is extremely low.
-For some reason market thinks 5% spread is deserved, I think differently.
+This is a merger arbitrage situation, where current acquisition proposal understates the value of the company and the risk of deal getting cancelled is low.
+The spread is at 5.3%.

 The press release of the merger proposal is here: